kizito9898/IT-Documentation/Powershell/Powershell-Automation.md

 This file is a blueprint for Powershell.
 Instead of Creating Users one by one, you load the CSV, loop through each row and Powershell Creates the account Automatically.

+It's useful in real IT tasks, if you need to Onboard 50+ new employees doing it manually would take hours.

+ With CSV + powershell Scripts, you can Create all users in a few Seconds

+1) Press Windows + R, type notepad, Press Enter.

+* Creating new Users for Staff, The Current Set-up is OU = CastelData, OU = Staff => Inside the Staff OU, I'm creating multiple Users at Once Using CSV method

+* The Script is

+Import-Module Active Directory (loads the Active Directory module needed to use New-ADUser, Get-ADUser etc)

+$Staff = Import-CSV -path 'C:\HogwartsStaff.csv'

+2) Copy the text below into the notepad (already had the Script)

+-> Click File -> Save as -> in File Name, type C:\HogwartsStaff.csv -> Now I have C:\HogwartsStaff.csv

+* Create the powershell Script

+3) open a new Notepad Window -> Copy The Script looks -> (Create a Splitting hashtable that holds all the user properties)

+SamAccountName = User name for login
+UserprincipalName
+Path
+Accountpassword -> Check if and if the User exists (Get-ADUser) -> If not found -> Create a New AD User

+The Script was Created Using chatgpt